-Dr Moss is a Senior Teaching Fellow within the National Heart and Lung Institute.
+Dr Moss is a Principal Teaching Fellow within the National Heart and Lung Institute.
 His main teaching responsibilities are to the undergraduate School of Medicine, predominatly within phase 1 (Y1-3) of the 6-year MBBS B.Sc. programme.

 He has developed a reputation for engaging, innovative evidence-based approaches to teaching, for working in close collaboration with students and providing support to colleagues whenever requested.